elastic/azure-marketplace/README.md

     </td><td><code>Standard_D1</code></td></tr>

   <tr><td>vmDataDiskCount</td><td>int</td>
-    <td>Number of managed disks to attach to each data node in RAID 0 setup.
+    <td>Number of <a href="https://azure.microsoft.com/en-au/services/managed-disks/">managed disks</a> to attach to each data node in RAID 0 setup.
     Must be equal to or greater than <code>0</code>.
     <p>If the number of disks selected is more than can be attached to the data node VM (sku) size,
     the maximum number of disks that can be attached for the data node VM (sku) size will be used.
 Equivalent to